yorklim/tp/docs/DeveloperGuide.md

 **3. Additional Client Traits and Features**<br>

 **4. GUI**<br>
+Difficulty Level: 3/5<br>
+Effort Required: 3/5<br>
-Some challenges arose in the designing of changes to the GUI to present all the details we wanted.
+Challenges faced: Some challenges arose in the designing of changes to the GUI to present all the details we wanted.
 This included the placement of the various panels so that they fit together well without feeling cluttered.
 There was also considerable time spent on the Reminders panel on the right in particular, as we were not sure at first how we wanted to show all three types of reminders (last met, birthdays, schedules) without overcrowding.
 Originally, all three were to be shown together in one "Reminders This Week", but we felt that it would be hard to read for the user.

 There was also some consideration on how we wanted to handle refreshing the various panels, e.g. viewing the client details as explained in [Viewing client feature](#viewing-client-feature).